MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 # Deploy Dynamics 365 Remote Assist

-After you get your [free trial](try-remote-assist.md) or [purchase](buy-remote-assist.md) Dynamics 365 Remote Assist, deploy it to your organization.
-Deploying Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers) includes:
+After you get your [free trial](try-remote-assist.md) or [purchase](buy-remote-assist.md) Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers), deploy it to your organization.
+To deploy:

-- Assigning licenses to users in your organization (for IT Admins)
+- IT Admins assign licenses to users in your organization
-- Downloading and installing the app on a device (for individuals in your organization)
+- Individual users in your organization download and install the app on a [supported device](./requirements.md)

 You can also [deploy to multiple tenants](multi-tenant-deployment.md) or [enable vendors and contractors to use Dynamics 365 Remote Assist](vendor-use-RA.md).